maratbn/RobotsWhiz/readme.txt

 == Frequently Asked Questions ==

+= Where can I ask a question about RobotsWhiz? =

+Ask your questions at: https://wordpress.org/support/plugin/robotswhiz

 = Where can I post issues / bugs / feature requests? =

 Post issues / bugs / feature requests at: https://github.com/maratbn/RobotsWhiz/issues